sagemath/trac_to_gh/Issue 9637.md

 # Issue 9637: SAGETEX does not show a dependancy of BASE in spkg/standard/deps

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9637

 Original creator: drkirkby